Chillsmeit/FirefoxSmoothScroll/README.md

 <br>
 The command to run imwheel on startup would be:  ```imwheel -kill -b "4 5"```<br>
 (By adding -kill -b "4 5" in the end, it will start imwheel and only change the mousewheel.
 This way it won't interfere with the forward and backward button)

-**Made a profile to be used alongside imwheel in speed 2 for firefox.**

 # Further Tweaks